 A pool excavator can run you between $800-$2000 (depending on the yard access, slope, size of the dig, the distance it takes the sub to get to the site, and the cost of hauling the dirt away).
 Or you could possibly rent a backhoe for $300-$600 and do this yourself.

-Typically, whoever does the wall assembly will also do the plumbing, pour the concrete footer, backfill the pool, lay the pool bottom, and install the liner.
+DIY, HANDYMAN, OR BUILDER TO COMPLETETypically, whoever does the wall assembly will also do the plumbing, pour the concrete footer, backfill the pool, lay the pool bottom, and install the liner.
 Your main costs here would be associated with the materials needed for these steps and labor if you hire a builder to complete.
 Below is the approximate cost of the materials without labor.

-Electrical work is almost always required to be completed by a licensed electrician.
+ELECTRICAL Electrical work is almost always required to be completed by a licensed electrician.
 If that’s you, great!
 If that’s not you, you can expect to pay between $1000-$1500 for older homes and $500-$1500 for newer homes.
+GAS A gas line will need to be run if you’re installing a natural-gas heater.
+We strongly recommend contracting this job to a professional This will run you about $20 per linear foot including labor and materials. |

 Decking prices vary greatly depending on not only the square footage of your deck (smaller deck, smaller price tag) but also on your decking materials.
 Concrete decking is usually the least expensive (keep in mind that there are beautiful options these days for stamped concrete decks even that being said, stained concrete is a middle price point between regular and stamped options); while materials such as travertine, pavers, and flagstone will be costlier.
 All that being said, you can realistically expect to spend between $4-$20 per square foot depending on the material you use.
 (Learn more about building a pool deck.)